Rocket Lab launches private Japanese Earth-imaging satellite to orbit (video)

-The mission's name is a reference to the payload — one of Synspective's Strix radar-imaging satellites.
+The name is a reference to the payload — one of Synspective's Strix radar-imaging satellites.
 (Strix is a genus of owls.)

 This particular spacecraft is "the first of a new generation of satellites by Synspective for its low Earth orbit constellation that provides high-frequency, high-resolution Earth observation data for disaster response and management, national security and environmental monitoring," Rocket Lab wrote in a mission description, which you can find here.

-Six Strix satellites have reach orbit to date, on six different Electron flights.
 There will be another 20 such launches after today to finish building out the constellation, according to Rocket Lab.

-Today's launch will be Rocket Lab's 15th of 2025 and 73rd overall to date.
+Today's launch was Rocket Lab's 15th of 2025 and 73rd overall to date.

 Mike Wall